mzusin/toolcool-range-slider/README.md

 | step     | undefined     | Slide step.                             |
 | round    | 5             | The maximum number of decimal places.   |

-If no value is specified, it will be equal to the minimum value.
+:pushpin: If no value is specified, it will be equal to the minimum value.

 ## List of individual values